nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 - [ ] Android: Implementing and managing data from a DB [in a Spinner](https://developer.android.com/guide/topics/ui/controls/spinner).
 - [ ] When and why would I choose to develop in Java vs C# or Python e.g. for a project.
 - [ ] Wiring Repositories in Spring.
+- [X] Get up to speed on React Router: [react-router-dom](./react-router-dom-notes.html) and react-router-native (which I won't cover here...at least not yet).
+- [X] Review 301 class notes regarding React, State, Props, and Components.
+- [X] Review Javascript "hoisting".
+My understanding is lacking but it keeps coming up in discussions, articles, and podcasts.
 - [X] How to implement [Style and Themes](./code401-files/android-themes.html) to your Android App.
 - [X] Proper and efficient installation of a specified JDK in Linux: Use JetBrains Tools box for IntelliJ installations; Use DEB install for Linux without JetBrains; Use Zip for Windows, put files where you want them, update JAVAHOME reference.
 - [X] [Handling exceptions and exception types](./code401-files/java-exceptions-scanner.html) in asynchronous programming in Java.